Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We use the `/API/v7/sync` endpoint, and then specify the following arguments:
+We use the `sync` call, and then specify the following arguments:

 - The user's API token, same as on the previous requests.
 - The sync token that we received as reply on our previous request.
-- For this example we get back both projects and items changed since last sync, so we set `resource_items='["projects", "items"]'`.
+- For this example we get back both projects and items changed since last sync, so we set `resource_types='["projects", "items"]'`.
 - We send two `item_add` commands that will create a new task each, and we also specify the `project_id` and the `content` of each new task, and for one of the tasks we use the `temp_id` of the previously created project, while for the other task we use the project's real ID, and we do that just to show that it has the same result.
 - We also need to specify the `uuid` and `temp_id`, for the two commands and the two new tasks respectively.